dhoulb/blork/README.md

 myFunc("That cat is chasing string"); // Returns "It passed!"

 // Fails.
-myFunc("A dog sits over there"); // Throws TypeError "arguments[1]: Must be string containing "cat" (received "A dog sits over there")"
+myFunc("A dog sits over there"); // Throws ValueError "arguments[1]: Must be string containing "cat" (received "A dog sits over there")"
 ```

 ### throws(): Set a custom error constructor